 Martha has found musical theatre a boost to her mental health, and during the various lockdowns, has resorted to watching musicals online instead of attending the theatre – one of her great passions!

 At college Martha was actively engaged in school plays, singing and drama, and recognises the therapeutic benefits of the arts, as well as showcasing her talents, and challenging perceptions in the community.

 As part of the recovery process, Martha has applied for a guide dog and has successfully passed her assessment.
 She is applying to university to study the competitive course of Creative Writing.
 Even though she feels it will be a challenge with people seeing her disability first, she is more than ready to take on the challenge and not be defined by her vision impairment.

-If you require support after reading Martha’s experiences, contact email@example.com.
+If you would like support or have any questions after reading Martha’s story, contact StudentSupport@pocklington-trust.org.uk.

 Share this page